mjsamberg/digital-learning-program-development/webdev/css/week1/css.md

 The fourth type is ```vw``` which is the percentage of the width of the window the font takes up.
 This is rarely used.

+### Inline Formatting
+Sometimes, you want to highlight parts of text without styling an entire container.
+You can apply CSS to inline formatting containers as well.
+For example, if you have vocabulary words on a webpage, i.e.

+	The quick brown fox <strong class="vocab">jumped</strong> over the lazy dog.

+you could style the ```.vocab``` class:

+	.vocab{
+		font-weight: bold;
+		color: red;
+	}

+If none of the semantic inline tags are appropriate for defining an item, ```<span>``` is the generic class.

+	Order your CD now for only <span class="price">$9.95</span>.

+And you could style with:

+	.price{
+		color: green;
+	}

 ### Text Formatting in CSS
 **Read the Following Items**
 * [Styling Fonts with CSS](https://developer.mozilla.org/en-US/docs/Learn/CSS/Styling_text/Fundamentals)